top of page

 The reason why there is such a difference in the name giving between Frisian student associations is first of all the long-standing student tradition of collegia nationale or nationes.
 A broader European tradition that originates from the Middle Ages whereby students organized themselves according the region they came from: the nationes, or in the Dutch language bittergenootschappen.
 In Germany this tradition survived stronger than in the Netherlands.
 Besides Frisia you also had/have the corps Bavaria, Franco-Guestphalia, Gotia, Hasso-Borussia, Marchia, Moenania, Montania-Breslau, Montania Leoben, Neo-Franconia, Rhenania, Rheno-Frankonia, Saxo-Borussia, Saxo-Thuringia, Silingia, Teutonia-Hercunia, etc.

-Note that one of the oldest nationes of the Groninger Studenten Corps Vindicat Atque Polit, and thus of the Netherlands for that matter, is 't Selskip Frisia.
-It was founded in 1837.
-Also Corps the Leidse Studenten Vereniging Minerva has a fraternity called Frisia.
-Incidentally, it is also bittergenootschap 't Selskip Frisia of Corps Vindicat that identified the center of the earth, namely seven steps from the lonely church tower of Aegum in the province of Friesland.
-This after thorough measuring.
-Aegum and Middle Earth.
+Note that one of the oldest nationes of the Groninger Studenten Corps Vindicat Atque Polit—and thus one of the oldest in the Netherlands—is ’t Selskip Frisia, founded in 1837.
+Likewise, the Corps Leidse Studenten Vereniging Minerva also has a fraternity named Frisia.
+We could not retrieve its old age.
+Incidentally, it is the bittergenootschap ’t Selskip Frisia of Corps Vindicat that once identified the very center of the earth: precisely seven rooster steps from the detached church tower of Aegum in the province of Friesland.
+Needless to say, this was after thorough measuring—no alcohol involved.
+Aegum and Middle Earth—who would have thought?
+Interestingly, there is also a competing story in Germany.
+According to legend, near Finzingen, not far from the town of Allstädt, lies a stone in a pond into which a pair of large horseshoe nails have been driven — as a sign that this marks the center of the earth (Kuhn & Schwarz 2018).
+So, who is right?

 In the Netherlands the Frisian identity of the student associations is/used to be more political, which explains a name giving tradition primarily of famous historic Frisians.
 Another funny difference: the Frisian associations in the Netherlands often have lengthy acronyms, up to five letters in a row, whilst in Germany none or very short ones at most.

-To give the reader an idea of how many Frisian students, frats and Corpsbrüder in Germany and the Netherlands currently participate in Frisian student associations and corps, we roughly estimate around 1,000 in total.
-Student association F.F.J.
-Bernlef in Groningen, close to the province of Friesland, is understandably the biggest in the Netherlands with about 130 active members.
-To give some perspective and relativization, in 1948 the number of members of F.F.J.
-Bernlef amounted almost sixty.
-That was in a time the Netherlands counted about 25,000 students in total.
-Currently that number is about 350,000.
-Groningen University has almost 38,000 students at the time of writing, of which 9,400 foreign.
+To give an idea of how many Frisian students, frats and Corpsbrüder in Germany and the Netherlands are currently involved in Frisian student associations and corps, we estimate the total at roughly 1,000.
+The student association F.F.J.
+Bernlef in Groningen—close to the province of Friesland—is by far the largest in the Netherlands, with about 130 active members.
+For some perspective and context: in 1948, F.F.J.
+Bernlef counted nearly sixty members at a time when the Netherlands had around 25,000 students in total.
+Today that figure has risen to about 350,000.
+The University of Groningen alone now has almost 38,000 students, of whom 9,400 are international.

 Besides websites, several associations can be found on social media as well, like LinkedIn, YouTube, Instagram and, notably, Facebook.
-Some more statistics (9 March 2024): F.F.J.
-Bernlef on Facebook page 695 followers, on X 273 followers (last entry 19 January 2023); Corps Frisia Braunschweig on Facebook page 541 followers (last entry 13 August 2018); AV Frisia Hannover on Facebook page 498 followers; G.H.B.O.V.
-It Bernlef Ielde on Facebook page 358 followers; W.S.S.F.S. on Facebook group 260 friends; D.S.S.F.S.
-Aldgillis on Facebook page 79 followers (last entry 22 August 2022); Federaasje foar Fryske Studinteferienings on LinkedIn 29 connections, Corps Friso-Cheruskia on Facebook page 441 followers (last entry 20 May 2023), and; Corps Frisia Göttingen on YouTube 12 followers.
+Some more statistics (reference date 9 March 2024): F.F.J.
+Bernlef on Facebook page—695 followers, on X—273 followers, last entry 19 January 2023; Corps Frisia Braunschweig on Facebook page—541 followers, last entry 13 August 2018; AV Frisia Hannover on Facebook page—498 followers; G.H.B.O.V.
+It Bernlef Ielde on Facebook page—358 followers; W.S.S.F.S. on Facebook group—260 friends; D.S.S.F.S.
+Aldgillis on Facebook page—79 followers, last entry 22 August 2022; Federaasje foar Fryske Studinteferienings on LinkedIn—29 connections, Corps Friso-Cheruskia on Facebook page—441 followers, last entry 20 May 2023, and; Corps Frisia Göttingen on YouTube—12 followers.

-The first couple of years after its foundation in 1930, the central activities of the Federaasje were organized in the town of Leeuwarden.
-From 1935 onward, the town of Franeker became the center of the Federaasje's activities.
-Between 1585 and 1811, Franeker had its own university until Napoleon closed it.
-A proper historic location.
-Franeker University drew students from all over Europe.
-The Frisian statesman Pieter Stuyvesant was one of its students, who, besides going to college, also frequented the bawdy taverns and whorehouses in Franeker and nearby Harlingen.
-Perhaps even together the infamous Polish professor Jan Makowski and, who knows, the professor's brother-in-law Rembrandt van Rijn joining too.
-Check our blog post Harbours, Hookers, Heroines and Women in Masquerade for more facts about Stuyvesant's student life.
+In the first years after its foundation in 1930, the central activities of the Federaasje were organized in the town of Leeuwarden.
+From 1935 onward, however, Franeker became the heart of the Federaasje’s activities.
+Between 1585 and 1811, Franeker had its own university—until Napoleon closed it down—a most fitting historic location.
+Franeker University drew students from across Europe.
+Among them was the Frisian statesman Pieter Stuyvesant who, besides attending lectures, was also known to frequent the bawdy taverns and brothels of Franeker and nearby Harlingen.
+Perhaps even in the company of the notorious Polish professor Jan Makowski, and—who knows—Makowski's brother-in-law Rembrandt van Rijn as well.
+For more on Stuyvesant’s student escapades, see our blog post Harbours, Hookers, Heroines, and Women in Masquerade.

 By the way, from 2017 the Academy of Franeker (re-)opened its doors.
 An initiative of among others Groningen University and the municipality.

-The old tavern De Bogt fen Guné at Vijverstraat St. became the weardshûs 'inn' of the Frisian students of the Federaasje.
-Tavern De Bogt fen Guné happens to be the oldest surviving student locality in the Netherlands.
-It has been an inn since the year 1598.
-In the year 1686, it received the name De Bogt fen Guiné.
-Literally translated 'the corner of Guinea' and referring to the gold coast of West Africa where the Dutch amassed much wealth, especially through the slave trade, during the Golden Age of the Republic.
+The old tavern De Bogt fen Guné on Vijverstraat St. in the town of Franeker became the weardshûs ('inn') of the Frisian students of the Federaasje.
+Remarkably, De Bogt fen Guné is the oldest surviving student tavern in the Netherlands, functioning as an inn since 1598.
+In 1686, it acquired its present name, literally translated as 'the corner of Guinea.'
+The name refers to the Gold Coast of West Africa, where the Dutch amassed considerable wealth during the so-called Golden Age of the Republic—much of it through the transatlantic slave trade.

 Back to the heartbeat of Frisian students for their origin and culture, what we started with this blog post.